freealise/freealise/ai/golem.md

+Story of the golem + box of notes -> comic book about the general idea of AI

 The golem reads all the Jewish religious books and becomes a rabbi's assistant or priest.
 Pirate Gemma - native English speaker, deterministic and edited by advisor.
 (gemini ai machine-learning neural-network tensorflow artificial-intelligence)